 1. General Inorganic Chemistry.
 3 hours recitation and lecture, 1 hour laboratory.
-Assistant Professor James.
+Professor James.

 The course comprises a somewhat detailed study of the metals and non-metals.
-Oral recitations, lectures, and frequent written exercises as well as problems involving the application of the laws and principles considered serve to concrete the definite knowledge acquired.
+Oral recitations, lectures, and frequent written exercises, as well as problems involving the application of the laws and principles considered, serve to concrete the definite knowledge acquired.
 Special attention is given to the principles of chemical solution, equilibrium, disassociation and ionization.
 Text-books: H. N. Holmes' General Chemistry and Laboratory Manual.

 2. Qualitative Analysis.
-2 hours lecture, 2 hours laboratory, first term, 2 hours laboratory, second term.
-Assistant Professor James.
+1 hour lecture, 2 hours laboratory.

+Professor James.

 This course begins with the study of the more important cations and anions.
 This is followed by group separation.
 The aim of this course is to develop the ability to detect substances in mixed solutions and solids and to build up a systematic course in chemical analysis including the separation of the bases, etc. Special emphasis is placed upon developing the habit of accurate observation.
 Toward the end of the year individual "unknown" salts are issued to the students for identification.
-Textbook: A. A. Noyes, Qualitative Analysis.
+Textbook: Gooch and Browning, Qualitative Analysis.

 3. Organic Chemistry.
 2 hours lecture, 1 hour laboratory.

-Assistant Professor James.
+Professor James.

 The fundamental principles of the carbon compounds are studied with a view to becoming familiar in some detail with the organic compounds of practical importance.
 The course begins with a study of the hydrocarbons of the methane series, continuing with the ethylene and acetylene series.
 The alcohols, organic oxides, acids, esters, aldehydes, amines, etc., are taken up and followed by a study of the aromatic compounds.
 Attention is also given to a brief study of the carbohydrates, proteins and dyes.
-Text-books: Norris' Organic Chemistry and Organic Laboratory Outline.
+Text-books: Lowy and Harrow's Introduction to Organic Chemistry, and Morris' Organic Laboratory Outline.